On wall crossing for K-stability: Two thresholds and

 \begin{proof} For (1), we only assume $(X,aD)$ is K-semistable for any $a\in [c-\epsilon,c]$ and some $0<\epsilon \ll1$ but K-unstable for any $a\in (c,1)$, as the other case can be obtained by the same way.
 We choose a sequence of decreasing rational numbers $c<c_i<1$ tending to $c$.
-After subtracting those $c_i$ which are not close to $c$ we may assume that $(X,c_iD)$ is a K-unstable log Fano pair for every $i$.
+By the assumption we see that $(X,c_iD)$ is a K-unstable log Fano pair for each $i$.
 By \cite{BLZ19,LXZ21}, there is a prime divisor $E_i$ over $X$ such that